Cpsr123/Relationships-Sensitive-Persona-Chat/README.md

 ```

 # Json format
-The example of format of the dataset is as below:
+The example of the format of the dataset is as below:
 ```
 {"author_name":
     [